vtluug/docker-manifests/README.md

 #### External Ports

+* sczi
-The `nginx` container exposes ports 80 and 443 and acts as a reverse-proxy for all other sites.
+    * The `nginx` container exposes ports 80 and 443 and acts as a reverse-proxy for all other sites.

-For non-webapps, ports 9000-9999 are used to expose (most) apps externally.
-* archivewarrior: ???
-    * Only accessible via localhost on meltdown
     * 113: thelounge (IRC identd)

-#### Internal container ports

-Containers proxied through nginx:
+* gibson
-* wiki: 80
+    * 8001: openwebui
-* dex: 5556
+    * 8002: jellyfin

-We also run some static servies directly served through nginx (hokieprivacy, /files, etc)

 ### Apps to be implemented after main apps (in order of priority)
-gopher, minecraft, jitsi, map, syncthing-relay, QUIC, some monitoring things (elk, prometheous, portainer, ???)
+gopher, jitsi, map, syncthing-relay, QUIC, some monitoring things (elk, prometheous, portainer, ???)